d33pmind/rwd-makeovers/04 Responsive Video/RWDMKVR-Chapter-04-Responsive Video.md

-# Chapter 5
+# Chapter 4

 ## Responsive Video

 “We sometimes take to record a video so that we can later see what was happening while we were busy recording a video.” ― Mokokoma Mokhonoana

-## The Problem with Online Video
+### The Problem with Online Video

 There once was a time when getting a video file onto the Internet and available for viewing on the web was a hardship.
 Thanks to services like YouTube, the ability to not only have our videos hosted and viewable is now trivial.

 With video, similar approaches to scaling media such as `img` elements will not work.
-First, images, as discsused in Chapter XX are set to scale based on the width and the height adjusting as needed:
+First, images, as discsused in Chapter 2, are set to scale based on the width and the height adjusting as needed:

 ```
 img {